Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 ##### 2. Shape Control
 #### -=[ Homing ]=-
 -=[ Homing ]=-
 With precise chakra control, you can learn to curve and aim your ninjutsu in such a way to ensure they hit more effectively.
-You may give your ninjutsu a bonus of +1 Accuracy per rank, by increasing the Chakra and/or Stamina cost(s) of the ninjutsu by 2 per +1 added.
+You may give your damage dealing ninjutsu a bonus of +1 Accuracy per rank, by increasing the Chakra and/or Stamina cost(s) of the ninjutsu by 2 per +1 added.
 Ninjutsu with a range of Touch, and those which have an Area (e.g., are Area of Effect), can not have this ability applied to them.

 - Base Cost: 8
 - Scale: 4